JetBrains/teamcity-documentation/topics/using-https-to-access-teamcity-server.md

 If you need to use a client certificate to access a server via https (for example, from IntelliJ IDEA, Eclipse or the build agents), you will need to add the certificate to the Java keystore and supply the keystore to the JVM used by the connecting process.

 1\.
 If you have your certificate in a __p12__ file, you can use the following command to convert it to a Java keystore.
-Make sure you use `keytool` from JDK 1.6\-1.8: earlier versions may not understand p12 format.
+Make sure you use `keytool` from JDK 1.6-1.8: earlier versions may not understand p12 format.

 ```Plain Text
 keytool -importkeystore -srckeystore <path to your .p12 certificate> -srcstoretype PKCS12 -srcstorepass <password of your p12 certificate> -destkeystore <path to keystore file>  -deststorepass <keystore password> -destkeypass <keystore password> -srcalias 1
 ```

-This commands extracts the certificate with the alias "1" from your .p12 file and adds it to Java keystore You should know &lt;path to your .p12 certificate&gt; and &lt;password of your p12 certificate&gt; and you can provide new values for &lt;path to keystore file&gt; and &lt;keystore password&gt;.
+These commands extract the certificate with the alias "1" from your .p12 file and adds it to Java keystore You should know &lt;path to your .p12 certificate&gt; and &lt;password of your p12 certificate&gt; and you can provide new values for &lt;path to keystore file&gt; and &lt;keystore password&gt;.

 Here, `keypass` should be equal to `storepass` because only `storepass` is supplied to the JVM, and if `keypass` is different, the following error may accur: "java.security.NoSuchAlgorithmException: Error constructing implementation (algorithm: Default, provider: SunJSSE, class: com.sun.net.ssl.internal.ssl.DefaultSSLContextImpl)".